 17 Pygmies came into being in 1982, when Savage Republic member Philip Drucker (aka Jackson Del Rey) began jamming with Michael Kory and Debbie Spinelli at UCLA.
 'We were all students at that time,' recalls Spinelli.
 'Phil, myself and also Robert Loveless worked together in the basement of Royce Hall at the University's Audio Visual Services.
 Phil was already working on songs with Michael.
 I think they were rehearsing or playing tapes and I was invited to join as the drummer.
 We were focused on recording more than playing shows, which I liked.'

 The Pygmies first piece was an odd, surfadelic cover version of the epic theme from Lawrence of Arabia.
-Since no-one was around to say stop, the band quickly devolved into a kind of spooky, cross-cultural instrumental band, and issued 1000 copies of debut EP Hatikva through Resistance Records, their own label, in September 1983.
-The artwork came courtesy of Robert Loveless, also a member of Savage Republic, with the sleeves printed by Bruce Licher of Independent Project, and hand-coloured by the band members.
+With no-one around to say stop, the band quickly devolved into a kind of spooky, cross-cultural instrumental band, and issued 1000 copies of debut EP Hatikva through Resistance Records, their own label, in September 1983.
+The artwork came courtesy of Robert Loveless, also a member of Savage Republic, with the sleeves printed by Bruce Licher of Independent Project Press, and hand-coloured by the band members.

 'I write basically simple songs,' Drucker confided to the Los Angeles Times.
 'I just set up these wide-open spaces for the others.
 I have faith in their abilities to write cool stuff.
 I don't worry about what they're going to do.'